JibraanKhan/e-commerce-back-end/README.md

 # E-Commerce Clothing Website

 Welcome!
-This is a sample e-commerce website for browsing and purchasing clothing items.
+This is the backend of a sample e-commerce website for browsing and purchasing clothing items.

 ## Tech Stack